Daken: Earth-138

-In the Spider-Punk universe, Daken-Sama is a member of a Japanese biker gang called the Marauders, which consists of himself, Armor and Sunfire.
+In the Spider-Punk universe, Daken-Sama is a member of a Japanese biker gang called the Marauders.

 Ultimate Universe

-During the "Ultimate Invasion" storyline, Maker traveled to Earth-6160 and remade it into his own image.
-In this new continuity, a recuperating Shinobu Kageyama encounters a hospitalized Akihiro who claims that he is the first homo superior and has given his blood to the Children of the Atom.
-When Akihiro asks Shinobu if they are close to God as Maester has claimed and asked when he'll be free while asking to be put out of his misery, he is told by Shinobu that he is a fool to think the world is going to end.
+An alternate universe version of Akihiro appears in Ultimate X-Men.
+This version claims to be the first mutant and donated his blood to the Children of the Atom.

 What If?

 In What If?
 Wolverine: Father #1, Logan was present when his son was born and was able to save him from the people who would have raised him in the original course of events, taking him to live in seclusion in the mountains in the hope that he could raise John Howlett away from the kind of life he has lived himself.
 However, despite his attempts to ensure privacy by turning Professor X away when he came to recruit Logan to join the X-Men, Logan's attempts to suppress John's darker instincts failed when Sabretooth found them, revealing the truth about his father's past to John.
 Leaving his father, John became a brutal killer, roaming various cities and killing his opponents, proclaiming that Logan made him what he is by denying him his heritage.
 Concluding that he will never bring anything good into the world, Logan stabs John in the heart with the Muramasa Blade, subsequently impaling himself to end his own dark stain on the world.